“Find Your Passion” Is Dumb Advice

 If you’re like me then you’ve heard plenty about finding your passion in life.
 It seems like everywhere I turn, someone is talking about how to “find your passion”.

-The problem is, there are many problems with this idea of “finding” and “living” your passion.
+The problem is that there are many problems with this idea of “finding” and “living” your passion.

 When I first got into self-improvement, that was the single most important thing to me: finding my passion.
 I wanted a career that I couldn’t get enough of and that gave me everything I’ve ever wanted.
 Something I was passionate about.